 Me Talk Pretty One Day is split into two parts.
 The first is a collection of essays about his childhood, mostly set in his native North Carolina.
 The second focuses on his life after moving to France, with his partner.
 It’s hard to believe how much life Sedaris has lived, as a speed addict, a furniture removalist, a writing teacher, a failed performance artist, an ex-pat… It’s all copy for Sedaris.
 He provides seemingly endless and delightfully witty commentary on all of his experiences, sharing the worst of them (addiction, grief, shame) with just as much good humour as the best of them.

 Much of the humour in the second section is derived from Sedaris’s attempt to live in France without actually speaking French (and his fumbling efforts to learn).
 The titular essay – Me Talk Pretty One Day – is drawn from his participation in language classes, where just about everything is lost in translation.
-However, the title also echoes in the very first essay, from Sedaris’s childhood, about receiving speech therapy for his pronounced lisp.
+However, the title is also echoed in the very first essay, set in Sedaris’s childhood, about receiving speech therapy for his pronounced lisp.
 It’s a satisfyingly neat parallel.
 In fact, Sedaris’s communication “failures” are a recurring motif throughout the book.

 Me Talk Pretty One Day is about astutely-observed adventures in seemingly mundane everyday activities.
 I’m sure Sedaris occasionally exaggerates and over-emphasises for comic effect, but I am more than willing to forgive him that.
 He seems like the kind of writer that could derive side-splitting laughter from a shopping list.
 That said, this isn’t a “fluffy” read.
 Sedaris is disarmingly honest about his extended flirtation with crystal meth (and his related dalliance with performance art), and other moments of darkness and weakness in his life.
 Still, he seems to process these traumas (self-inflicted and otherwise) in the way I most prefer and adore: with self-deprecating humour.